-That is, especially if you’re a landlord.
+That is especially if you’re a landlord.

-When that’s been said, you should also know that just because you don’t end up getting a fine either now or within the next year, there’s no way to know whether the EPA decides that Santa is coming to town next year.
+When that’s been said, you should also know that just because you don’t end up getting a fine either now or within the next year.
+There’s no way to know whether the EPA decides that Santa is coming to town next year.

 Ho, ho, ho.
 Your Christmas just got a lot gloomier.

-Although the initial RRP rules were instituted in 2008, and later revised in 2010, it is not something that you can just ignore.
+Although the initial RRP rules were instituted in 2008 and later revised in 2010, it is not something that you can ignore.

-It may seem like a long time ago, but the reality is that there are a lot of cities that are just now starting to take significantly stronger stances on the topic of lead paint.
+It may seem like a long time ago.
+Still, the reality is that there are a lot of cities that are just now starting to take significantly stronger stances on the topic of lead paint.

-It may also mean that there were a lot of years following the institution of the ban where paint may have previously been in good condition.
-40 years later, reality is a little bit different.
+It may also mean that there were many years following the institution of the ban where paint may have previously been in good condition.
+40 years later, the reality is a little bit different.

-If you followed the link to the EPA’s website that we included, you will now have seen that it does mean that there are houses that are a lot more at risk than others.
+Maybe you followed the link to the EPA’s website that we included.
+You would now have seen that it does mean that there are houses that are a lot more at risk than others.